 It tells us that different commercial, film, or TV pre-production steps frequently have to happen at the same time.

-Typical explorations of the pre-production definition tend to describe the pre-production stage as a straightforward, linear process, but that’s generally not the case.
-In fact, different pre-production steps must often be performed in parallel to one another.
+Typical definitions describe the pre-production stage as a straightforward, linear process.
+However, the reality is that different pre-production steps must often be performed in parallel to one another.

-For the purposes of this post, we’re going to break down individual pre-production steps in a loose order, focusing primarily on the overarching concerns of the production department.
-However, it’s vital to remember that jumping forward or backward to different elements of pre-production throughout the pre-production stage is not only acceptable but will often be crucial to your project’s success.
+In this post, we’re breaking down pre-production steps in a loose order and mainly focus on the production department's overarching concerns.
+However, it’s vital to remember that jumping forward or backward to different elements of pre-production throughout the pre-production stage is not only acceptable but also will often be crucial to your project’s success.

 As we explore various pre-production steps, we’ll occasionally point out critical differences between pre-production in film and other formats.

-By the end of this post, you’ll be able to form your own answer to three big questions about the meaning of pre-production:
+By the end of our post, you’ll be able to form your own answer to three big questions about the meaning of pre-production:

 1. What does pre-production mean in feature filmmaking?